“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 You will hear a strange sound coming from your unit’s motor, usually the grinding sound.
 If the bearings are worn out, probably the entire system’s motor will fail.

 Is repairing a pool pump worthy?

-Of course yes, though you should only opt for a replacement when the cost is favourable.
+Of course yes, though you should only opt for a replacement when the cost is favorable.
 In case the condition is worse, replacing the entire pump could be the best solution.